 3.2 Ingredients List

-• 1 to 1.5 cups sugar (adjust according to taste)
+- 1 to 1.5 cups sugar (adjust to how sweet you want)

-• 1 pie crust for the bottom and one for the top (store-bought or homemade)
+- 1 pie crust for bottom and one for top (store-bought or homemade)

 3.3 Directions

-3. Roll out the bottom pie crust and carefully fit it into a 9-inch pie pan.
-Trim any excess crust hanging over the edges.
+3. Roll out bottom crust and put it in a 9-inch pie pan.
+Trim extra dough.

-6. Roll out the top crust and place it over the filling.
-Trim and crimp the edges to seal.
-Cut a few slits in the top crust to allow steam to escape.
+6. Roll out top crust and lay it over filling.
+Trim edges and pinch to seal.
+Cut a few slits so steam can escape.

 3.4 Baking Instructions

-1. Place the pie on a baking sheet to catch any drips and bake in the preheated oven for about 15 minutes.
+1. Put the pie on a baking sheet to catch drips.
+Bake at 425°F for 15 minutes.

-3. Remove the pie from the oven and allow it to cool on a cooling rack for at least 2 hours before serving.
-This will help the filling set.
+3. Take pie out and let it cool on a rack for at least 2 hours so the filling sets.

 3.5 Advice for Perfecting Your Pie